garrandall/popular-music-data/tracks/okay-nivea-lil-jon-youngbloodz.md

 All the girls that feel me say okay...in the club u hear me say okay feeling good, feeling great I look good don't hate.
 If the fellas feeling good say oh yeah and if your liking what u do say oh yeah...feeling good...feeling  great u look good boy too don't hate.
-All my girls get your hair fixed and your nails done put your hands up and say okay (okay) okay (okay) okay (okay) okay (okay) u got the drink, get another one make him pay for it....put it in the air and say okay (okay) okay (okay) okay (okay) okay (okay)..
+All my girls get your hair fixed and your nails done put your hands up and say okay (okay) okay (okay) okay (okay) okay (okay) u got the drink, get another one make him pay for it...put it in the air and say okay (okay) okay (okay) okay (okay) okay (okay)..

-What's Happenin shawty, I'm sean paul, let me holla atcha..what I gotta do..throw a couple dollas at cha?
-Lift my arm, show my wrists tell ya that I ball pick u up in benz and take ya to the mall and all heres my numba shawty in case u want the street thing..look me up I'll introduce u to a new game show u where I hang..girl u'll be my sweet thang I love ur style, love ur nails and ur tight jeans
+What's Happenin shawty, I'm sean paul, let me holla atcha...what I gotta do...throw a couple dollas at cha?
+Lift my arm, show my wrists tell ya that I ball pick u up in benz and take ya to the mall and all heres my numba shawty in case u want the street thing...look me up I'll introduce u to a new game show u where I hang...girl u'll be my sweet thang I love ur style, love ur nails and ur tight jeans